apache/iotdb/docs/SystemDesign/SchemaManager/SchemaManager.md

 In `ShowTimeseriesDataSet`, we saved the `ShowTimeSeriesPlan`, current cursor `index` and cached result list `List<RowRecord> result`.

 * judge whether the cursor `index`is equal to the size of `List<RowRecord> result`
-    * if so, call the corresponding method in MManager to fetch result and put them into cache.
+    * if so, call the method `showTimeseries` in MManager to fetch result and put them into cache.
-        * if it is a query without index, call the method `showTimeseries`
-        * if it is a query with index, call the method `getAllTimeseriesSchema`
         * we need to update the offset in plan each time we call the method in MManger to fetch result, we should add it with `fetch size`.
         * if`hasLimit` is `false`，the reset `index` to zero.
     * if not